simply-alliv/tic-tac-toe-service/README.md

-# Real-time Tic-Tac-Toe Node App
+# Tic-Tac-Toe Service

 Heavily inspired by Parth Patel's [repository](https://github.com/myvsparth/react-js-tic-tac-toe).
 Modified to work with express and ES6 syntax.

-A Node application that uses sockets to enable a real-time game between two users on different devices.
+A [Node.js](https://nodejs.org/)/[Express](https://expressjs.com/) service that uses [socket.io](https://socket.io/)'s API to enable a real-time game between two users on different devices.

-Any socket client can connect to this server.
+Any socket.io client can connect to this server.
+Enabling an optimal separation of concerns, an improvement in maintainability, and the freedom for frontend developers to focus on the UI and UX of the client.

 ## How it works